 The North East region was home of a number of aboriginal clans.
 Beechworth was occupied by the Min-jan-buttu people.
 Records indicate there are no remaining descendants of the original clan.

-The aborigines of the region lead a semi-nomadic existence and followed a seasonal calendar of movement and activity, moving early Spring (October) onto the river flats, then onto the open plains where water and food were abundant.
+The Aboriginal people of the region lead a semi-nomadic existence and followed a seasonal calendar of movement and activity, moving early Spring (October) onto the river flats, then onto the open plains where water and food were abundant.

 Winter was spent in the foothills, where ideal natural shelters amongst rocky outcrops and good tree cover where there havens.